PritRaj1/NonConvex-RUST/src/limited_memory_bfgs/LBFGS.md

 | More-Thuente | Robust cubic interpolation line search that ensures steady progress |
 | Golden Section | Classical line search using golden ratio, reliable but slower convergence |

-The two most suited for L-BFGS are probably Strong Wolfe and More-Thuente.
+The two most suited for L-BFGS are the Wolfe methods; Strong Wolfe and More-Thuente.
 I typically use More-Thuente.

 ## Config example